ViscoseSole/flics/README.md

-# flics

-/_ NOT READY!
-(AT ALL) _/
+# Flics (This project is very much so under development.)

-A Netflix clone but simply a working movie database with user authentication.
-For this project I didn't use create-react-app but set up my own "boilerplate" with webpack (With an auto-updating dev server & SASS/ES2015 compilers).
-UI/State-Management is built using React, React-Router and Redux.
+A 'Netflix clone' or simply a movie database with user authentication.
+For this project I didn't use the create-react-app boilerplate but set up a custom development environment with webpack (With auto-updating dev server, ES2015/JSX/SASS compilers).
+For UI/State-Management I used React, React-Router and Redux.

-## Usage
+## Installation

 1.  `git clone https://github.com/ViscoseSole/flics`
 2.  `npm install`